Digital Nomad Exchange

 "Daejeon offers a variety of activities for expats.
 There are book clubs, sports organizations, artist collectives, and volunteer opportunities.
 However, the frequency of participation tends to vary greatly, depending on the current expats living in Daejeon.
 Since the majority of the expats in Daejeon are EFL teachers serving one year contracts, there is quite a turnover and variance within the expat community.
 There is a monthly publication called the Daejeon Access that focuses on expat happenings.
 Also, other expat-oriented information can be found at hang-outs frequented by foreigners.
 Santa Claus (the best known bar in Daejeon) and Brickhouse (a very popular expat spot) are great places to plug into the Daejeon ex-pat "scene."," said one person in Daejeon.

 "There are many clubs and activities.
-If you let me know your interests I can help you find what you need," remarked one foreigner who made the move to Suwon.
+If you let me know your interests I can help you find what you need," said one expat who made the move to Suwon.

 What is life like in Korea?